Books like 'The Seven Husbands of Evelyn Hugo'

 The Safekeep by Yael van der Wouden

-queer mystery 20th century from hate to love forbidden love historical contemporary war -
+queer mystery 20th century from hate to love forbidden love historical war length-medium -

 The Care and Feeding of Waspish Widows by Olivia Waite